The Meeting Notes (5th July, 2007)

 Lex watched her go, the door swinging shut behind her with a soft click.
 For a moment, he stayed where he was, his eyes fixed on the space she'd just occupied.

-Barnie sat at the head of a sprawling desk, scrolling through documents.
+Barnie sat at the head of his sprawling desk, scrolling through documents.
+Even in private, he performed power.

-"Twice in two weeks," Barnie said without looking up.
+"Twice in two weeks," Barnie said, not looking up.
 "You must be desperate for my attention."

-Lex let the door close behind him with a soft click.
+Lex let the door close behind him with a gentle click.
 He didn't sit.
 Instead, he lingered near the window, gazing down at the streets below.

-"Maybe I just missed the view," Lex replied, his voice casual but measured.
+"Maybe I just missed the view."
+His voice was casual, measured.

 "Cut it," Barnie said, folding his hands across his chest.
 "What do you want?"